lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 [LeetCode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/),
 and [CodeFights](https://codefights.com/).
-They are certainly necessary if you need to learn the fundamentals of data structures and algorithms but if you already know that stuff (as I did), then they aren't so valuable.
+They are certainly necessary if you need to learn the fundamentals of data structures and algorithms, but if you already know that stuff (as I did), then they shouldn't be the only resource you turn to if you're preparing for technical interviews.

-The thing about all the above, is that either way you're practicing alone.
+Assuming you already know your algorithms, the problem with using only the above resources is that either way, you're practicing alone.
-Most of the problems offered are theoretically interesting, but doing a lot of them gets repetitive really quick.
+Most of the problems they offer are theoretically interesting, but doing a lot of them gets repetitive really quick.
 And unless you've got really strong willpower, its fairly easy to lose focus once that happens.
 Or you feel like giving up after hacking at a hard problem for an hour and the online judge keeps saying your test case doesn't pass due to this weird edge case.

-I would love to proclaim that I have really strong willpower and can keep hacking on problem solving non-stop, but the fact is that I often rely on external factors to motivate me.
+I would **love** to proclaim that I have really strong willpower and can keep hacking on problem solving non-stop, but the fact is that I often rely on external factors to motivate me.
 Heck, on weekends,